Tony118g/bundu-restaurant/README.md

 * ##### The Home Page Content
     * The home page is rendered to all users that are not logged in and to logged-in users that are not staff.
     * This page is essential as it is the first impression on the user when they visit the site.
-It helps intice users to sign up and make reservations to the restaurant.
+It helps entice users to sign up and make reservations to the restaurant.
     * The home page also contains key informational content about the restaurant.
-    * At the top is an attrative hero section displaying the name of the restaurant.
+    * At the top is an attractive hero section displaying the name of the restaurant.
     ![Hero section image](documentation/readme-images/hero-section.png)
     ![home page main section image](documentation/readme-images/home-main-section.png)
     ![About us image](documentation/readme-images/about-us.png)